 Instructor of Record fills out section 3 of the CPL Challenge Exam Form (exam date, grade, comments, and instructor of record)

-Instructor of Record, faculty member, or Department Chair gives the CPL Challenge Exam Form to the Administrative Coordinator for the applicable division.
-The form is given to the Division Dean for signature

-The Administrative Coordinator notifies the Scheduling Office (via email) that the course needs to be built and provides proof of Dean approval at time of request

-The CPL form is given to Enrollment Services by the Administrative Coordinator
+The form is sent to the division dean for a signature.
+The form is sent to the Scheduling Office so they can create the section.

+The CPL form is sent to Registration & Records.
+Registration & Records ensures the student is eligible for CPL and calculates the fee.
+They contact the student with payment instructions and process the payment when the student submits it.

-Enrollment Services registers the student for the section and enters the grade
+Registration & Records registers the student for the section and enters the grade

-Enrollment Services contacts the student to let them know that the CPL forms have been processed and that the CPL grade has been applied to their account
+Registration & Records contacts the student to let them know that the CPL forms have been processed and that the CPL grade has been applied to their account

+A copy of the completed CPL form is sent to the faculty member and Administrative Coordinator to process the faculty member’s pay.

 Student Procedure

-The student completes Section 1 of the CPL Challenge Exam Form and submits the form to a Faculty Member or the Department Chair responsible for the course for which CPL credit is being requested

 The student communicates with the faculty member or Department Chair and is informed whether or not a challenge exam is available according to department or program guidelines

-The student completes the Section 2 of the CPL CPL Challenge Exam Form, if they decide to take the challenge exam, given that an exam is available

 The student and faculty member or Department Chair will sign the form

-The student brings the signed form to Enrollment Services and pays the fee
+The student pays the fee

-The student will take the Portfolio Form and payment receipt to where the testing will take place; either the Testing Center or the department
+The student will take the Challenge Exam Form and payment receipt to where the testing will take place; either the Testing Center or the department

-Enrollment Services contacts the student to let them know that the Portfolio Forms been processed and that the CPL grade has been applied to their account
+Registration & Records contacts the student to let them know that the Challenge Exam Forms been processed and that the CPL grade has been applied to their account

 Other CPL Form for Non-Challenge Exam/Non-Portfolio For use with industry certification review, credentials review, ACE…)